alextanhongpin/clean-usecases/slide.md

 # Introduction

 Linux pipe

 ```bash
 ls /bin /usr/bin | sort | uniq | tee abc.txt | grep out
 ```

+often praised for simplicity and doing one thing (SRP)

+# Problem

+- [ ] large usecase function (few hundred lines)
+- [ ] multiple service calls, different entities and multiple interactions
+- resulting in poor redability
+- difficulty in debugging immediate state, manual log, not testable
+- no clear separation between IO
+- not much is said about business usecase layer
+- DDD and clean architecture focuses more on defining boundaries and logical separation, usecase layer is just treated as one layer
+- DDD concepts are confusing enough, the more you know, your achitecture takes toll on the transformation
+- no two developers share the same understanding
+- stick to the basics, procedural with template pattern

 ---